Last Updated on November 20, 2024 by Kittredge Cherry

 Early Christian cross-dressing monks are being reclaimed as possible transgender or LGBTQ saints.
 More than 20 saints share a similar story: They escaped their lives as women and lived as men, joining monasteries or becoming religious hermits.
+Often they were desperate to avoid heterosexual marriage.
 They usually spent the rest of their lives as men, often for decades.
-In most cases their biological sex was discovered by shocked communities after they died.
+In most cases their biological sex was discovered by shocked communities after they died and they were re-assigned female at death.

-People from history never fit neatly into contemporary categories, but these saints do show that Christianity has accepted and even celebrated people who lived differently from the sex that was assigned to them at birth.
+People from history never fit neatly into contemporary categories, but these saints do show that Christianity has accepted and even celebrated people who lived differently from the sex that was designated for them at birth.

 Biographies of transgender or cross-dressing saints